 Romans 11:20, 23 states, “That is true.
 They were broken off because of their unbelief, but you stand fast through faith.
 So do not become proud (conceited), but fear.
 23) And even they, if they do not continue in their unbelief, will be grafted in, for God has the power to graft them in again.”

 ??
-How does standing fast in our faith and fearing God keep us from becoming prideful?
+How does standing fast in your faith and fearing God keep you from becoming prideful?